Integralist/integralist.co.uk/content/posts/statistics-basics.md

 The mode is the third and final type of average, and it aims to return the value with the highest frequency.
 Which means the value that it gives as the result **MUST** exist within the dataset (unlike the mean which could result in a value that _doesn't_ exist).

+> [!NOTE]
-> Note: if there are multiple frequencies with the same value, then the dataset is considered "bimodal".
+> if there are multiple frequencies with the same value, then the dataset is considered "bimodal".
 Meaning there are multiple modes for the dataset.

 The mode average is the only average that works not just on numerical data but categorical data.
 When you’re dealing with categorical data, the mode is the most frequently occurring category.